alan-maguire/wss/README.md

-We test this via testwss.sh, which creates a cgroup for the [testmem](./testmem.c) program; it allocates memory and touches a configurable subset of them.
+We test this via testwss.sh, which creates a cgroup for the [testmem](./testmem.c) program; it allocates pages of memory and touches a configurable subset of them.
 For example

 ```
 $ ./testmem 1024 4